Skip to Content

 Allowable costs under this award include:

-- Salary for the principal investigator, scientific (including postdoctoral fellows) and technical staff (including laboratory technicians, and modest administrative support).
+• Salary for scientific staff (including post-doctoral fellows and graduate students) and technical staff (including laboratory technicians and modest secretarial support)

-- Membership in ISTAART, the professional society of the Alzheimer's Association.
+• Membership to ISTAART, the professional society of the Alzheimer’s Association

 Not allowable as Direct Costs under this award include:

-- Computer hardware or standard software (e.g. Microsoft Office, monitors, computer parts)
+• Computer hardware or standard software (e.g. Microsoft Office, mouse monitor, computer parts)

-- Major pieces of laboratory equipment such as freezers, ultracentrifuges, RT-PCR machines, microscopy/imaging equipment
+• Laboratory equipment such as freezers, ultracentrifuges, RT-PCR, Microscopy/imaging equipment

-- Expenses such as Data Network Recharges and Computing and communication device support services However, data sharing and/or data storage for imaging, sequencing and other study data is allowed
+• Expenses such as Data Network Recharges and Computing and communication device support services

-- The Alzheimer’s Association Medical and Scientific Advisory Group (MSAG) and the International Research Grant Program (IRGP) Council members are allowed to be key personnel or collaborators on projects, however they are not allowed to receive any salary or compensation.
-A complete list of MSAG and IRGP Council members can be found on our website alz.org/grants
+• Salary and/or compensation for Alzheimer’s Association Staff or current members of the Alzheimer’s Association Medical and Scientific Advisory Group (MSAG) and the International Research Grant Program (IRGP) Council.
+A complete list of MSAG and IRGP Council members can be found on our website alz.org/grants.

 Proposal submission procedures